safai-labs/resiliate-book/src/policies/terms-of-service.md

             foregoing shall not be read to imply ownership by Customer in such libraries.

         c) **Shared Responsibility Deployment**.

         i) **Generally**.
 You acknowledge that the Platform Services are implemented in a manner that divides the Platform Services between the Customer Cloud Environment and the sāf.ai Control Plane, and that accordingly each party must undertake certain technical and
             organizational measures in order to protect the Platform Services and the Customer Content.
 Without limiting the foregoing, Customer acknowledges and agrees that (1) in order to utilize the Platform Services, Customer must have an account with the Cloud Provider; (2) sāf.ai does not host the Customer Cloud Environment into which the Platform Services are deployed or the Systems in which your Customer Data may be stored (e.g., an AWS S3 bucket); (3) while certain Customer Data may occasionally be present within the Platform Services (e.g., within the Customer Results), the Platform Services are not designed to archive or permanently retain Customer Data, but merely to provide an environment to facilitate Customer\'s processing of
             Customer Data within the Customer Cloud Environment by permitting Customer to generate and execute Customer Instructional Input and view Customer Results; and (4) sāf.ai and the Platform Services do not provide backup services or disaster recovery to enable recovery of Customer Data.
 Accordingly, and without limiting the foregoing, but subject to Section 9.1, sāf.ai is not responsible for any loss, destruction, alteration, or corruption of Customer Content, except to the extent caused by the gross negligence or willful misconduct of sāf.ai or to the extent caused by any third party that sāf.ai should reasonably have prevented from having access.

         ii) **Customer Responsibilities**.
 Customer acknowledges and
             agrees that Customer is responsible for (1) protecting the security of all Customer credentials used to access the Subscription Services (with sāf.ai also responsible for taking adequate steps to protect Customer credentials to the extent such credentials are within the control of sāf.ai); (2) securing the Customer Cloud Environment and any Customer System (with such steps to include without limitation the regular rotation of access keys and other industry standard steps to preclude unauthorized access); (3) backing up Customer Instructional Input (e.g., via Github or other third party system); (4) backing up and securing Customer Data under Customer\'s control within the Customer Cloud Environment or other Customer controlled System (e.g., by turning on versioning and encryption within AWS S3);
             and (5) any security or other issues resulting from any Customer Instructional Input, and Customer expressly
             assumes the risks associated with the foregoing responsibilities.

-            iii\) **sāf.ai Responsibilities**. sāf.ai acknowledges and
+        iii) **sāf.ai Responsibilities**. sāf.ai acknowledges and

-            :   agrees that, as between the parties and except to the extent caused by the action or intentional or negligent inaction of Customer or Customer\'s Authorized Users, including without limitation any customizations or
+            agrees that, as between the parties and except to the extent caused by the action or intentional or negligent inaction of Customer or Customer\'s Authorized Users, including without limitation any customizations or
             configurations of the Platform Services by Customer or anything specified to be Customer\'s responsibility in (ii), above, sāf.ai is primarily responsible for (1) the operation (excluding to the extent such operation is directed by the Customer Instructional Content) of the sāf.ai Control Plane (including the user interface of the Platform Services and the portion of the Platform Services within the sāf.ai Control Plane in which the Customer Instructional Input and Customer Results are held until deleted by Customer) and the sāf.ai software that operates the computing resources in the Customer Data Plane; and (2) implementing reasonable technical and organizational measures designed in accordance with the ISMS Standard (defined below) to protect the security of the foregoing.
 Additionally, while it is Customer\'s responsibility to back up Customer
             Instructional Input, sāf.ai will, at Customer\'s
             reasonable request, provide commercially reasonable
             assistance with recovery efforts where reasonably
             possible.
     3. **Training Services**.

         a. **Generally**. sāf.ai may provide, as set forth in an Order Form, certain Training Services, delivered (i) by instructors (\"Instructor-led Training Services\"), either
             in person or online-only; or (ii) as a self-paced online